Steve Cherundolo

-Steven Emil Cherundolo (born February 19, 1979) is an American soccer coach and former player who serves as head coach of Major League Soccer side Los Angeles FC.
+Steven Emil Cherundolo (born February 19, 1979) is an American soccer coach and former player who is the head coach of the United States men's national under-23 soccer team.
 A right-back, he was the captain of Hannover 96 of the German Bundesliga, where he spent his entire club career.
 He represented the United States at the 2006 and 2010 FIFA World Cups.

 Early life

 Born in Rockford, Illinois, Cherundolo grew up in San Diego, California, and attended Mt.
 Carmel High School in Rancho Peñasquitos.
 As a youth, he played for the La Jolla Nomads club team, which won the California state championship six times with him.

 Before joining Hannover, Cherundolo enrolled at the University of Portland and played for the Pilots soccer team from 1997 to 1998.
 In his freshman season, he was the West Coast Conference Freshman of the Year.

 Playing club career

 Cherundolo joined Hannover 96, then playing in the 2.
 Bundesliga, for the end of the 1998–1999 season and quickly received first-team action, playing in four games his first year.
 Coming into the 1999–2000 season, Cherundolo established himself at the right back position, starting consistently before suffering a knee injury that kept him out until the end of the season and ended his chances of playing for the U.S. Olympic team.
 He continued to establish his place in the team during the 2000–2001 season, earning playing time in 18 games, including 10 starts.
 In the 2001–02 season, he started 30 of 34 games for the team as he helped the team gain promotion to the Bundesliga.
 Cherundolo maintained his position in the 2002–03 season, starting 33 games for the team, while collecting three assists.
 In the 2003–04 season, he continued his consistent play, appearing in 33 games for the club.
 Premier League side Bolton Wanderers agreed to a deal with Hannover for Cherundolo in 2005, but he declined, opting to remain in Germany.
 He signed another contract extension with Hannover in the summer of 2007.